awsdocs/amazon-eks-user-guide/doc_source/eks-connector.md

 | --- |
 | The Amazon EKS Connector is in preview release for Amazon EKS and is subject to change\. |

 The Amazon EKS Connector allows you to register and connect any conformant Kubernetes cluster to AWS and visualize it in the Amazon EKS console\.
-Connected clusters are not managed by Amazon EKS and are displayed in Amazon EKS console for workload visualization only\.
 Once connected, you can see your cluster's status, configuration, and workloads in the Amazon EKS console\.
-The Amazon EKS Connector is commonly used to connect the following types of Kubernetes clusters to Amazon EKS\.
+Amazon EKS displays connected clusters in Amazon EKS console for workload visualization only and does not manage them\.
+The Amazon EKS Connector connects the following types of Kubernetes clusters to Amazon EKS\.

 + On\-premise Kubernetes clusters